iwirsing/Module-11-Note-Taker/README.md

 ## Installation

 This project can be ran from the deployed heroku site: https://note-taker-wirsing.herokuapp.com/ or can be downloaded to a local computer using `git clone <https of this repository>`.
-Then install the dependencies using `npm i`. a
+Then install the dependencies using `npm i`.

 ## Usage